-- Grammatical correctness
+- Grammatical correctness;

-- Clarity
+- Clarity;

-- "Readability"
+- "Readability";

-- > In plain English

-- > Non-threatening language
+- Non-threatening language.

 File selection for audit purposes will be identified in the audit process document.
 The audit outcome will be kept and utilised for improvement in claims management practices.
 Any issue that requires addressing will be identified and actioned.